mgrman/BlazorWith3d/README.md

 - check if current GLTF instancing in Unity is working

-add JSON only unity version (ie memorypack would be nice to have in an optional packages)

 ### Prio 2 (backlog)

 - ensure the generator has fully optional dependence on memory pack, even for js direct interop use case